Fast guide to Polignano a mare

 Discover the coastline

 If you are a beach lover, we suggest renting a car and exploring the beautiful beaches nearby.
-Many beaches are around, so we have selected only a few (according to the recommendations and popularity).
+Although many beaches are nearby, we have selected only a few (according to the recommendations and popularity).

-Secondly, if you are more in the “Cala” type of beaches, similar to those you may find in Mallorca, then we recommend the beach of Cala San Giovanni.
-It’s lovely and well-equipped as well.
+Secondly, if you prefer “Cala” beaches, similar to those in Mallorca, we recommend the beach of Cala San Giovanni.
+It’s lovely and well-equipped.

-And finally, if you are searching for more natural beaches, we recommend going further south, where you will find an amazing Costa dei Trulli.
+Finally, if you are looking for more natural beaches, we recommend going further south, where you will find an amazing Costa dei Trulli.
 Because it is near Ostuni, you can combine beach time with sightseeing tours.

 Coco Beach Club - Polignano a mare